 The section allows to configure a list of trusted networks that can access a system API that allows to obtain a token on behalf of a specific user for that domain without specifying the user password.
 The token permits to call subsequent APIs of the Orchestra NG system and perform several actions.
 This can be seen as a machine-to-machine trusted authentication.
-See figure 6.9 for a possible configuration.
+See figure 6.9 on the next page for a possible configuration.